ziyousong/EyesControllTV/README.md

 # EyesControllTV
-This repository contains a .NET library and a Arduino library that can be used to control TV by eye.
+This repository contains a .NET library and a Arduino library that can be used to control TV by eyes.

 The .NET library of classes make it easy to connect to an arduino via usb, and get the real-time gaze coordinate simply.